 Background and Introduction

 Since 1975, NOAA has maintained multiple geostationary satellites to aid in weather forecasting and research.
 These are called GOES satellites (Geostationary Operational Environmental Satellite).
 The first GOES satellite in 1975 was initially called GOES-A during launch and then renamed to GOES-1 upon reaching in final location in the sky.
 The most recent satellite is GOES-17, which was launched in March 2018 as GOES-S and recently reached its final operating point above the Pacific Ocean.
 There are two other GOES satellites in orbit GOES-15 (replaced by GOES-17) and GOES-16 (Atlantic coverage).
+On this page I document the process of setting up a satellite dish to record the output of one of these satellites and process the images.

 There is a great overview of GOES-16 and 17 here.
 Here is a map of the coverage: